pierangeloc/programs-as-data/presentation/deckset.md

 }
 ```

-^ Here we want to describe the ways in which our application can fail, or rather the possible ways in which an `ErrorCondition` can arise.
-An `ErrorCondition` can arise if at least one of these error situations occur.
+^ Here we want to describe the ways in which our application can fail, or rather the possible ways in which an `ErrorCondition` can occur.
+An `ErrorCondition` can occur if at least one of these error situations occur.
 And we want to report all of them

 ---